 If you will start/restart medications and when?

-The six-week wait to follow-up with your OB/GYN is too late to catch many cases of PPD/PPA before they began to cause significant distress and dysfunction.
+The six-week wait to follow-up with your OB/GYN is too long to catch many cases of PPD/PPA before they began to cause significant distress and dysfunction.

 Speak to your psychiatrist within one week of delivery.
 If you cannot go in for an appointment, request a phone session.
 It would be best to find out if your doctor is willing to do these "special" sessions with you early on in your care.